-The integration of UTSA and UT Health San Antonio will bring together two very large and accomplished institutions to create the foundation for a single university that will ultimately become an integrated world class academic research and academic medical center for San Antonio, Texas, the nation and the world.
+The integration of UTSA and UT Health San Antonio brought together two very large and accomplished institutions to create the foundation for a single university that will become an integrated world-class academic research and academic medical center for San Antonio, Texas, the nation and the world.

 Foundation for the Integration